What Happens If You Don't Get Enough Iron? A Look at the Negative Health Effects of Iron Deficiency

-Managing chronic blood loss can help to balance our iron deficiency in adults.
+Managing chronic blood loss can help to balance our mineral deficiency in adults.

 Increased Need for Iron

 In women that are breastfeeding or pregnant, their bodies need more iron.
-If there isn't proper iron consumption that it met, these people can quickly develop an iron deficiency.
+If there isn't proper mineral consumption that it met, these people can quickly develop an iron deficiency.

 Can Iron Be Toxic?

-Diagnosing an iron deficiency without the help of a medical professional can be tempting since you don't need a prescription to access iron supplements.
-However, if you aren't suffering from an iron deficiency, taking iron supplements can be dangerous.
+Diagnosing a deficiency without the help of a medical professional can be tempting since you don't need a prescription to access iron supplements.
+However, if you aren't suffering from an iron deficiency, taking a supplement can be dangerous.

 Diagnosing and Treating Iron Deficiency

-If you believe that you are suffering from an iron deficiency or anemia, it's important for you to make an appointment with your doctor.
+If you believe that you are suffering from a ferrous mineral deficiency or anemia, it's important for you to make an appointment with your doctor.
 Diagnostic tools will be used to exclude the possibility of other illnesses that you could be suffering from that have linked symptoms.

-Some of the diagnostic tools used to diagnose your iron deficiency include observing your medical history, completing a physical examination, and having blood tests completed.
+Some of the diagnostic tools used to diagnose your ferrous mineral deficiency include observing your medical history, completing a physical examination, and having blood tests completed.

 Treating Iron Deficiency

-If your iron levels don't improve, your doctor may prescribe you with iron supplements.
+If your ferrous levels don't improve, your doctor may prescribe you with a supplement.

 Underlying Health Problems

-If an underlying health problem is causing an iron deficiency, your doctor will order tests to investigate the cause.
-Once a medical cause is identified for your iron deficiency, appropriate treatment will be given to you.
+If an underlying health problem is causing a ferrous deficiency, your doctor will order tests to investigate the cause.
+Once a medical cause is identified for your deficiency, appropriate treatment will be given to you.

-If you have iron-deficiency anemia, your doctor will prescribe you with Iron supplements.
-It may take up to one year for your body to replenish its stock of iron.
-Your doctor will order regular blood tests to monitor the levels of iron in your body.
+If you have IDA, your doctor will prescribe you with an appropriate supplement.
+It may take up to one year for your body to replenish its stores of the mineral.
+Your doctor will order regular blood tests to monitor the levels in your body.

 How to Prevent Iron Deficiency

-Be sure to talk with your doctor if you're concerned about preventing iron deficiency in yourself or your child.
-Your doctor can help you arrange a healthier diet to ensure that you're getting enough iron. some of the foods your doctor May recommend you eat include:
+Be sure to talk with your doctor if you're concerned about preventing IDA in yourself or your child.
+Your doctor can help you arrange a healthier diet to ensure that you're getting enough of the ferrous mineral.
+Some of the foods your doctor may recommend you eat include:

 - Whole-grain cereals